what-is-avpn vpn-vs-proxy-server

 Concept of Proxy Server

-The main idea of proxy servers is to manage network traffic and increase efficiency, and its origins are said to lie in ARPANET.
-ARPANET was developed collectively by the United States Department of Defense, Prontochester University, and a consortium of private industry in early 1969 and funded according to military specifications.
+Proxy servers manage network traffic and increase efficiency.
+They originated from ARPANET, a project developed by the United States Department of Defense, Pronto Chester University, and a consortium of private industries in early 1969, funded according to military specifications.

 All about VPN